Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 In Matthew 12 we read that when Jesus cast a demon out of a man, the Pharisees said that He had done that only by the power of Beelzebub, another name for the devil himself.
 Jesus pointed out to them that a kingdom divided against itself cannot stand, that obviously Satan would not drive out himself because that would bring about his own ruin.
 And then, in Matthew 12:29, Jesus says: “Or again, how can anyone enter a strong man’s house and carry off his possessions unless he first ties up the strong man?
 Then he can rob his house.”

 Jesus, by His life, death, and resurrection has tied up the strong man.
 He has bound one far stronger than Goliath.
 He has bound Satan and his demons, and their demise is certain.
 He has, in fact, made a spectacle out of them.
-Colossians 2:15: “And having disarmed the powers and authorities, (a reference to evil, demonic powers), He made a public spectacle of them, triumphing over them by the cross.”
+Colossians 2:15: “And having disarmed the powers and authorities, (a reference to evil, demonic powers), he made a public spectacle of them, triumphing over them by the cross.”

 The spectacle of David’s fight with Goliath was watched by a great crowd of onlookers, both Philistines and Israelites.
 But the spectacle of the cross, where Jesus totally defeated Satan, has been seen and read about by a much larger multitude.
 As Acts 26:26 points out, concerning all the events in the life of Jesus, including His crucifixion and resurrection, “it was not done in a corner.”
-In other words, the life, death, and glorious resurrection of Jesus Christ is a historical fact.
-His appearances after His resurrection were witnessed by more than 500 people at one time (1 Cor.
+In other words, the life, death, and glorious resurrection of Jesus Christ is historical fact.
+His appearances after His resurrection were witnessed by more than five hundred people at one time (1 Cor.
 15:6), and His appearances after the resurrection are testified by reputable historians.

 Yet Peter describes how many people “deliberately forget” (2 Pet.
 3:5) the truths concerning Jesus Christ, and they ridicule the certainty of His second coming.
-Many people purposely try to erase the magnitude of the events that are so great that they have marked our calendar years for two millennia.
+Many people purposely try to erase the magnitude of the events that are so great that they have marked our calendar years for more than two millennia.
 But the day is coming when every knee will bow and every tongue confess that Jesus is Lord of all, that He has conquered sin, Satan, death in all its forms, and has made a spectacle of them.

 David’s victory over Goliath was great.
 But it was only a foreshadow of a far greater victory by the greater David as He defeated the ultimate Goliath, Satan himself.
 And we share in that victory through saving faith in Christ.
 Did you notice how in the passage from 1 Samuel 17 we read how when Goliath was defeated all the Philistines ran?
 (51b).
-Did you notice how all the Israelites rejoiced and pursued them and plundered their camp?
+Did you noticed how all the Israelites rejoiced and pursued them and plundered their camp?
 (52-53)

 The principle is one of representation.
 Goliath represented the Philistines (v.
 8); if he won, the Philistines would share that victory.
-By the same token, David represented Israel.
+By the same token David represented Israel.
 When he, by God’s enabling power, killed Goliath, all Israel was victorious.

+And Scripture clearly teaches that because Christ has been victorious over Satan, sin, the forces of evil, and death in all its forms, all of us who have saving faith in Him are “more than conquerors”.
 We are more than conquerors through saving faith in Christ.
 Although He is the One who has conquered the greatest foe, Satan, we are yet called to battle.
 We are not only called, but also equipped by the power of the Holy Spirit through the Word and prayer, as you and I are told to “Put on the whole armor of God, that you may be able to stand against the schemes of the devil.”
 (Eph.
 6:11).

 Christ is the Victor, but we are yet called to battle and are more than conquerors, not through our strength, but through the strength of Christ who has defeated the evil one and equips us for battle.
 That we share in His victory is put beautifully in Romans 8: